 In 2008 - The EMS department went to paperless charting of patient care records, utilizing the EMS charts documentation platform.
 This charting platform, allows EMS staff to gather patient information and compare with previous patient interactions to ensure the most up to date medical information possible.

-In 2009 - The EMS Department restored a 1978 GMC rescue unit which was initially the Volunteer First Aid Squads Extrication Unit.
+In 2009 - The EMS Department restored a 1978 GMC rescue unit, which was initially the Volunteer First Aid Squads Extrication Unit.
 This vehicle is to be used as an incident support unit for all aspects of Emergency Services.
 Including Rehabilitation services for Fire, Post Hazardous-Materials support, Police special services unit, any prolonged on-scene events and a Mass Gathering Station for medical support.
 The interior of the patient care area allows for a refrigerator, Microwave, hose adapted sink, along with an area to seat 4 individuals for warming and cooling.
 On board generator will allow for lighting and electrical power into a remote area.
-This Incident support unit is designed to be adaptable to a variety of events which could face the residents and guests of Lakewood Township.
+This Incident support unit is designed to be adaptable to a variety of events, which, could face the residents, and guests of Lakewood Township.
+In 2014, this vehicle was replaced by a 17 foot 1989 L-8000 Walk-In Ford Ranger which expands the capabilities of the department to include Cascade system and a stronger delivery platform for long on scene support.

 Heavy Extrication is performed by the Lakewood Volunteer First Aid Squad utilizing a Smeal freightliner outfitted with three sets of Hurst Tools (Spreaders and cutters), three sets of Rams, plasma cutter, air bag capabilities and lighting.